apache/qpid-proton/proton-c/bindings/cpp/docs/mainpage.md

 sockets and poll, but you can see how the code could be adapted.

-`proton::connection_engine` also does not dictate the IO mechanism, but it is an abstract class. `proton::socket_engine` provides ready-made socket-based IO, but you can write your own subclass with any IO code.
+`proton::connection_engine` also does not dictate the IO mechanism, but it is an abstract class. `proton::socket::engine` provides ready-made socket-based IO, but you can write your own subclass with any IO code.
 Just override the `io_read`, `io_write` and `io_close` methods.
 For example, the proton test suite implements an in-memory